RyanBard/scrape-atl-code-camp/README.md

 I also initially screwed up when string quotes were in the string (since I'm just printing it, it produced invalid JSON).

+An obvious lesson from this is don't write your own JSON code (which I knew, but you have to find an excuse to exercise in new languages, and I cleaned it up after anyway).

 Another thing that was annoying was the lack of an obvious class to use on the time slots' markup.
 It took a little tinkering with the css selectors to find the right bootstrap class to identify the divs and headers and such that I wanted.

 ## Python Version